adonig/openstreetmap-mapboxgl/README.md

 9. docker-compose up export
 10. Wait 30s, you will have an MBTiles in the osm2vectortiles/export directory

 Feel free to import different areas by placing a different PBF into the import directory and modifying the docker-compose.yml BBOX.
+The export-worker approach for large exports across a cluster should work fine but is currently untested.

 ## Serving: